Crestron/cosu/README.md

     a.
 Edit the fields accordingly - you must set the output folder root.
 2. Optionally create the bulklist.csv with the list of devices for a bulk create.
 3. Run ./cosu.sh (if you see any errors, you probably didn't set the output folder)
-4. You must create the Root and Intermediate Certificates before doing anythings else.
+4. You must create the Root and Intermediate Certificates before doing anything else.

 When you are done using it you will see the following output structure: